williamnixon20/IRK_1/README.md

+# Description
+IRK Lab selection, a simple encode/decoding app made using LZW algorithm.
+Covers the extended ASCII characters (256).

+An option is included to perform run-length encoding first.

-# IRK_1
+# Oleh
-IRK Lab selection

 13521123 - William

 # How to run
-1. npm install
-2. node index.js
+1. Be on root directory.
+Cd `be`
+2. Install required dependencies `npm install`
+3. Run BE server `node index.js`

+# Try it out
 http://192.5.86.232:3000/